 In addition to all the space, Grave says the hotel rooms are open to the outdoors so there is no hallway or common areas that guests gather in.

-Lewis & Clark Resort is located on the largest state park in South Dakota, and also has the largest marina.
-The shoreline is also the most vast of any state park in the area.
+Lewis & Clark Resort has the largest marina in the state, and Grave says the shoreline is also the most vast of any state park in the area.

 400 dock slips and a public ramp

 Restaurant bar and grill